maxiveliz/alpha-beta-coefficients/README.md

     4-  _alpha,_beta_in_DS4.pynb

 - `datasets/`
-  Four CSV datasets used in the experiments: DS1.csv, DS2.csv, DS3.csv and DS4.csv
+  The datasets used in this repository are provided in the compressed file Stasets.rar.
+  This archive contains four folders: DS1, DS2, DS3, and DS4.
+  Each folder includes a collection of CSV files that are associated with the corresponding experiments and analyses presented in the notebooks.

 ## Requirements